JohanScheepers/ttn-sandbox-lmic-node/README.md

 ### 4.2 TTN Sandbox Register end device
 In the bottom right of your application select the '+ Register end device'.

-There are several methods you can add a device, since our device is a custom one we need to select 'Enter end device specifics manually'.
+There are several methods you can use to add a device, since our device is a custom one we need to select 'Enter end device specifics manually'.

 The 'Frequency plan' needs to be 'Europe 863-870 MHz (SF9 for RX2 - recommended)', if you are in a different region select the appropriate one.
 It needs to match the selection you made 3.2 MCCI LoRaWAN LMIC library Settings.